 - Take and pass VN PRQ 101 (128 hours) the prerequisite course for the VN Program. - Take and pass a nationally standardized test, the Wonderlic SLE with a minimum score to gain admittance to the College.
 The minimum score is listed below for the Vocational Nursing Program.
 (See "NOTE" above in reference to additional attempts to retakes and achieving the minimum required score for the SLE.) - Vocational Nursing 19 and - Take and pass the required entrance exam (HESI) with a score of 75.
 If a prospective student should fail the examination, he / she will not be allowed to retake the test for 48hours. - Be at least 18 years of age.
-If 17 years of age, requires parental signature. - Provide documentation of a High School Diploma or G.E.D. - The student must have the ability to read and write English at the level of a graduate of an American high school as demonstrated by the possession of a high school diploma, G.E.D. or passage of the California high school proficiency exam. - Submit a 150-word essay, "Why you want to be a nurse." - Successfully pass a background screening. - Final approval from the Director of Nursing to enter the program.
+If 17 years of age, requires parental signature.

-• Attend the required Student Orientation.
+- Provide documentation of a High School Diploma or G.E.D. - The student must have the ability to read and write English at the level of a graduate of an American high school as demonstrated by the possession of a high school diploma, G.E.D. or passage of the California high school proficiency exam. - Successfully pass a background screening. - Final approval from the Director of Nursing to enter the program. - Attend the required Student Orientation.